elezine/Northern_Change_Lab/Resources.md

 * Five spatial python/QGIS [tutorials](https://courses.spatialthoughts.com/index.html), recently made freely available by the author, Ujaval Gandhi.
 Recommended:
   * [Python Foundation for Spatial Analysis (Full Course Material)](https://courses.spatialthoughts.com/python-foundation.html): Lengthy, and more spatially-focused than CU Earth Lab course (above), but less flashy and current than geohack week.

+* [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html) - "This book grew out of a course developed at Columbia University called Research Computing in Earth Science.
+It was written mostly by Ryan Abernathey, with significant contributions from Kerry Key and Tim Crone.
+By separating the book from the class, we hope to create an open-source community resource for Python education in the Earth and Environmental Sciences."

 ## Introductions to remote sensing from NASA ARSET

 * [Fundamentals of Remote Sensing](https://arset.gsfc.nasa.gov/webinars/fundamentals-remote-sensing): Session 2B: Satellites, Sensors, and Earth Systems Models for Water Resources Management and Session 2C: Fundamentals of Aquatic Remote Sensing